 A detailed description of what anthropologists do with the information they gather.
 Inferential and descriptive statistics are discussed in terms of univariate and multivariate methods.
 Particular attention is paid to issues pertaining to anthropological data (e.g., small sample sizes, missing data, autocorrelation).
 This course also serves as an introduction to statistical software options frequently used in anthropology research.
 Prerequisites: STAT 2210 or equivalent, ANT 2200

 Supervised investigation of relevant topics in Anthropology through travel study abroad or within the interior of the United States.

 An anthropological examination of the sociocultural systems that formed the foundations of pre-industrial high civilizations of the Old World and a survey of past cultures that achieved this degree of development.

 This course involves specific archaeological training in a singular area of Archaeological practice.
 Training in specific areas will be limited to such areas: zooarchaeological analysis, paleoethnobotical analysis, geo-spatial archaeological analysis, cultural resource management, ceramic or lithic analysis, ethnoarchaeology, experimental archaeology, archaeological synthesis, and curation.
-Prerequisite: Permission of Instructor.
+Prerequisite: ANT 4460

 The goal of this course is to provide an anthropological perspective on mortuary studies derived from a study of the death experience.
 A strong emphasis will be placed on the theoretical foundations of mortuary data, drawn from cultural anthropology and ethnography.